- When are Pre-College applications available?

 Return to the login page of the application.
 After you click “Log in to continue your application” there will be a “Forgot Your Password?” link to assist you.

 Yes, after you have submitted your application, you will be able to pay your $50 non-refundable application fee ($75 for Study Abroad) by credit card.
+Please note that a $2.25 online processing fee will be added to each application fee paid online.

 A School Report is an online form that we send by email to your high school guidance counselor after you add their contact information to your application.
 The counselor will complete the School Report form and submit it to our office electronically along with your transcript and school profile.
 The form asks for your GPA and rank in class (if available), as well as some questions about your performance in school.
 The Teacher Recommendation (Reference) is an online form that we send to your teacher when you add their contact information to your application.
 Your teacher will complete the form and submit it to our office electronically together with their letter of recommendation.
 The letter of recommendation should include evaluation of intellectual ability to handle college-level material, personal maturity, integrity, and leadership ability.
 If possible, it is helpful for us to receive the letter of recommendation from a teacher who can support your interest in the Pre-College course you wish to study at Notre Dame.